Quadratic Privacy-Signaling Games and the MMSE Information Bottleneck Problem for Gaussian Sources: Stackelberg Equilibria

 As a result of Lemma~\ref{lem:DoNotSendVStackelberg}, the sender is restricted to transmit $\boldsymbol{U}$.
 Since the linear encoding policies in \eqref{eq:NashEnc} with $\alpha_i\neq 0$ for all $i=1,\dots,\ySize$ reveals $\boldsymbol{U}$ completely, these encoding policies yield the minimum attainable performance for the sender among all encoding policies.
 Therefore, the policies in the statement of the theorem lead to a Stackelberg equilibrium.

-We note that the parameter $\boldsymbol{U}$, which is desired to be conveyed at a Stackelberg equilibrium, has a size of $\ySize\geq 1$.
+We note that the random variable $\boldsymbol{U}$, which is desired to be conveyed at a Stackelberg equilibrium, has a size of $\ySize\geq 1$.
 Therefore, there always exists informative Stackelberg equilibrium where the sender reveals $\boldsymbol{U}$ completely.
 On the other hand, it is always possible to construct a noninformative Nash equilibrium as noted in Theorem~\ref{thm:NashVector}.

-When $\ySize>1$, the parameter $\boldsymbol{U}$ is not scalar valued.
+When $\ySize>1$, the random variable $\boldsymbol{U}$ is not scalar valued.
 Thus, there exist informative Nash equilibria with an encoding policy in \eqref{eq:NashEnc} where the scalars $\{\alpha_i\}_{i=1}^{\ySize}$ take any value with at least one zero term and one nonzero term.
 In these informative Nash equilibria, the sender conveys only a subset of the random variables in $\boldsymbol{U}$.
-Since at these informative Nash equilibria, the performance of the sender is strictly worse than that at the payoff dominant Nash equilibria, these policies do not lead to a Stackelberg equilibrium.
+Since at these informative Nash equilibria, the performance of the sender is strictly worse than that at the payoff dominant Nash equilibria, these policies do not lead to a Stackelberg equilibrium. \end{IEEEproof}